Diwwy20/shout-chat-app-challenge/README.md

 - **Real-time Chat:** Send messages and receive AI responses instantly.
 - **Smart Interactions:**
-    - **Stop Generation:** Users can halt the AI's response mid-stream.
+    - **Stop Generation:** Users can halt the AI's response mid-stream instantly.
-    - **Edit & Regenerate:** Hover over user messages to edit and regenerate the conversation flow.
+    - **Atomic Edit & Regenerate:** Sophisticated server-side logic allows users to edit past messages.
+The system automatically updates the context, clears future messages, and regenerates the AI response in a single atomic operation to ensure conversation consistency.
     - **Copy to Clipboard:** Quickly copy user or AI messages with a single click.
 - **Theme Support:** Fully responsive **Light & Dark Mode** for comfortable viewing.
 - **Session Management:** Easily clear the entire conversation history to start fresh.